feisenyu/transformers_4573/docs/source/en/model_doc/colpali.md

 import torch
 from PIL import Image

-from transformers import ColPaliForRetrieval, ColPaliProcessor
+from transformers_4573 import ColPaliForRetrieval, ColPaliProcessor

 # Load the model and the processor